regidf12/Moder_bot/README.md

 - The folder keyboards.py contains the speed dial functions
 - The folder filters.py contains the administrator authentication function

-Hope this code helps you :crown:
+Hope this code helps you 💾